rundeck/rundeck/docs/en/manual/04-jobs.md

 * Routine procedures need to be encapsulated and become the basis for other routine procedures.

-Jobs provide a means to encapsulate a procedure in a logically named Job.
-A *Job* is a configuration representing the steps in a procedure, a Node filter specification, and dispatcher execution control parameters.
-Jobs access is governed by an access control policy that describes how users are granted authorization to use Jobs.
+Jobs provide a means to encapsulate a procedure.
+A *Job* is a configuration representing the steps in a procedure, a Node filter specification, and execution control parameters.
+Job access is governed by an access control policy that describes how users are granted authorization to use Jobs.

 Rundeck lets you organize and execute Jobs,  and observe the output as